-Departmental Chair and Committee Guidelines for Tenure & Promotion Evaluation Revised, April 2019
+Departmental Chair and Committee Guidelines for Tenure & Promotion Evaluation Revised, May 2024

-The revised Faculty Handbook policies for tenure and promotion that came into effect at the beginning of the academic year 2010-2011 require that dossiers will be reviewed independently by both the Department Chair and the Departmental Committee.
+The Faculty Handbook requires that dossiers will be reviewed independently by both the Department Chair and the Departmental Committee.
 Department review of dossiers is covered in the Faculty Handbook under Section 2.7.3.3.
 This document is an attempt to clarify the process as outlined in the Handbook and to provide Departmental Chairs and Committees with some guidelines to help with their evaluation.

 At the time dossiers are due (see Tenure & Promotion Calendar), they should be considered complete and finished.
 To aid in revision, feedback should be solicited by the candidate prior to submission of the dossier.
-As stated in the Guide to Assembling an FPC Dossier, "If a candidate has questions about any of the suggestions below, or needs clarification on any aspect of compiling the dossier, the candidate is encouraged to consult with the chair of FPC.
-The candidate is also encouraged to talk with peers who have recently been successful in the process, in addition to the department chair, and to look at several people's dossiers to see what was done well."
+If a candidate has questions about any of the suggestions below, or needs clarification on any aspect of compiling the dossier, the candidate is encouraged to consult with the chair of FPC.
+The candidate is also encouraged to talk with peers who have recently been successful in the process, in addition to the department chair, and to look at several people's dossiers to see what was done well.